sjl/.plan/README.markdown

 even bases work.
 I'm going to focus the search on the next couple of even bases to save time.
 I wish I could figure out *why* even bases were more promising.
 Or just a better way to search.

+# June 2019

+## 2019-06-09

+Restarted work on Flax.
+I want to be able to lay out my l-system nonaptychs entirely in Lisp, without having to dick around in Inkscape manually.
+This requires two yaks to be shaved:

+1. A nice way to say "take this group of drawing objects and translate/scale them into this specific bounding box".
+2. A way to render text without having to do it manually via Hersheytext.

+Implementing 1 was pretty easy.

+Implementing 2 is going to require bezier curves, so I went ahead and implemented those.
+I ended up extending the `path` primitive to accept points with control points attached to draw the nice curves.
+This was easy in SVG, but kind of a pain to do ergonomically in PNG.
+I did eventually finish that though.
+So now I just need to find/make a font that I can render with those curves.